London serviced apartments

-Well-known buildings in Mayfair include the United States Embassy in Grosvenor Square, the Royal Academy of Arts as well as Claridge’s and The Dorchester.
+Well-known buildings in Mayfair include the Royal Academy of Arts as well as Claridge’s and The Dorchester.
 Park Lane, Berkeley Square and Saville Row are well-known all over the world.
 London serviced apartments are naturally in demand.

 On Piccadilly you have the glamour and sophistication of The Ritz, Fortnum and Mason’s (The Queen’s Grocer) and Hatchard’s Bookstore, which has been on this site since 1797, and the Royal Academy of Arts a little further down.
 Nearby we have St James Street (home to Prince Charles barber) and Pall Mall, which is home to many of the oldest and most well-known gentlemen’s clubs of London.
 St James Street has many exclusive bespoke shops, just as Jermyn Street is well known for it’s tailors.
 Here you will find the ultimate in London serviced apartments.